staticallyio/statically/network.md

 *   **Development CDN** `?env=dev`

-    You can use Staticaly as a Development CDN, it means Staticaly CDN will not cache files, new changes you push to GitHub will be reflected within seconds.
+    You can use Staticaly as a Development CDN, it means Staticaly CDN will not cache files, new changes you push to GitHub will be reflected within minutes.
 Development CDN will works when you set up `?env=dev` query string on the URL.

     Example: